(The Right Kind of) Knowledge is Power

 We all know someone (let’s call him Uncle Fred) who will talk our ear off about the same subject, assuming we share the passion, never noticing our eyes glaze over or our desperate search for an escape.

 Don’t be Uncle Fred.
 Don’t present what interests you, present what is most likely to interest your audience.

 How on earth are you supposed to know what that is?

 Do Your Research

-Music is the language of connection, and if we are to connect with someone, it helps to know something about them.
+Music is the language of emotions, and if we are to connect with someone through mutual emotional expression, it helps to know something about them.

 If you are traveling to perform, take the time to learn something about the place you’re visiting – local lore, important events, the city’s claim to fame.
 Even knowing something about the local sports teams can build a connection with an audience.